anvikav/Anvika_BlueStampPortfolio/index.md

 </p>

-The final step before stiching the electronics onto the jacket was powering the object detection with a battery pack:
+The final step before stitching the electronics onto the jacket was powering the object detection with a battery pack:

 <p align="center">
 <img src="m23.png" alt="BatteryPack" width="450"/>